 Flies and Cockroaches

 They are more prevalent in the summer months but actually both flies and cockroaches are common winter pests.
 The disgusting creepy crawlies tend to come inside for the warm conditions and can be difficult to get rid of.
 Cockroaches are typically found in areas where mass food is prepared, such as restaurants, hospitals and company canteens but your office may also be the perfect hiding place.
+Here are 14 ways to keep spiders out of your home.

 Wasps, Hornets and Bees